movio/maxwell-faker/README.md

-# maxwell-faker Fake data generator for Maxwell
+# Maxwell faker for systems and load testing

 TBD